molecula/documentation/data-ingestion/cloud/streaming/tutorials/_posts/2022-03-31-csv-tutorial.md

 ## Example CSV
 If you'd like to go along with a larger csv, a public age csv can be found [here](https://www.kaggle.com/datasets/imoore/age-dataset?resource=download).
 Note: You will need a Kaggle account to download this.

-After downloading the csv, run the following linux command with your new file name of choice in order to null handle all fields with a value of "0".
+After downloading the csv, run the following linux command with your new file name of choice in order to null handle all columns with a value of "0".

 ```shell
 sed -e 's/^,/0,/' -e 's/,,/,0,/g' -e 's/,,/,0,/g' -e 's/,$/,0/' AgeDataset-V1.csv > <new file name>.csv